What is CPT?

 You may request authorization for CPT to participate in training that is integral to your established curriculum.
 Training may be required or optional for your degree.
 Required training must be clearly identified and described in the course catalog or similar publication.

-- Your academic department might not require you to earn credit for an optional training/work experience, but ISS requires academic credit be earned in order to authorize CPT.
+- Your academic department might not require you to earn credit for an optional training/work experience, however please check with Admissions and the International Student Liason to see if your work requires academic credit be earned in order to authorize CPT.

 - The credit must be earned in the same quarter for which CPT is authorized, though exceptions may be granted for students pursuing CPT during their vacation quarter.